openframeworks/ofBook/18_version_control_with_git/chapter.md

 Branching and merging often is a workflow encouraged by Git, as those are computationally cheap operations.
 We are getting into some slightly more-advanced stuff, so if you don't quite grasp it right away don't be worried.

-For example, if you want to create some new feature, or fix a bug in your program, it is prudent to start this work on a branch separated from the main branch.
+For example, if we want to create some new feature, or fix a bug in our program, it is prudent to start this work on a branch separated from the main branch.
 This has several advantages:

-* Your work on is contained in this branch.
+* Our work on is contained in this branch.
-* You can quickly and easily switch to another topic of work if needed.
+* We can quickly and easily switch to another topic of work if needed.
-* The main branch is unaffected by your work as long as it's not merged, so normal operations can continue in the meantime (e.g. when you create an experimental addition to an OF addon other people are using).
+* The main branch is unaffected by our work as long as it's not merged, so normal operations can continue in the meantime (e.g. when we create an experimental addition to an OF addon other people are using).

 #### `git branch` and `git checkout`

-To get a list of the branches in a repository, you use [`git branch`](http://git-scm.com/docs/git-branch) without arguments (`*` denotes the current branch).
+To get a list of the branches in a repository, we use [`git branch`](http://git-scm.com/docs/git-branch) without arguments (`*` denotes the current branch).
 Since we only have one branch for now, this is not very exciting:

     $ git branch
     * master

-To create a new branch, you use `git branch <branchname>`.
+To create a new branch, we use `git branch <branchname>`.
-To then check out that branch, to make it the current one, you use [`git checkout <branchname>`](http://git-scm.com/docs/git-checkout).
+To then check out that branch, to make it the current one, we use [`git checkout <branchname>`](http://git-scm.com/docs/git-checkout).
 There is a shorter way to achieve both operations in one, using `git checkout -b <branchname>`, so let's use that to create **and** check out a new branch called `celebration`:

     $ git checkout -b celebration